Thinking about starting up a new e-commerce store, but unsure which platform to use?

 What does hosted mean?

-It means that Shopify takes care of the web hosting, meaning you don’t need to purchase separate hosting services.
+It means Shopify handles web hosting, so you don’t need to purchase separate hosting services.
 This includes server maintenance, software updates, and security management.

 Not bad right?